Intent And Actual Losses

 Rivers Law Firm, P.A., also defends clients against violations of the Sarbanes-Oxley Act, which has increased penalties for those convicted of investment and securities fraud.
 If you are convicted of securities fraud, you can expect to face up to 25 years in prison and substantial fines, along with severe civil sanctions.

-Lawyer Bruce Rivers is experienced in the full range of securities fraud charges and defends clients in federal court.
+Defense lawyer Bruce Rivers is experienced in the full range of securities fraud charges and defends clients in federal court.
 When you need experienced and aggressive representation, call Bruce Rivers at 612-915-0355 to schedule a no-charge, no-obligation case evaluation.